wacncontent/CustomizeTool/addCommentOutput/articles/active-directory/active-directory-saas-benefitsolver-tutorial.md

     ![Yes](./media/active-directory-saas-benefitsolver-tutorial/IC767830.png "Yes")

 If you want to test your single sign-on settings, open the Access Panel.
-For more details about the Access Panel, see [Introduction to the Access Panel](https://msdn.microsoft.com/zh-cn/library/dn308586).
+For more details about the Access Panel, see [Introduction to the Access <!-- keep by customization: begin --><!-- deleted by customization <!-- keep by customization: end --> Panel](/documentation/articles/active-directory-saas-access-panel-introduction) <!-- keep by customization: begin --> --><!-- keep by customization: begin --> Panel](https://msdn.microsoft.com/zh-cn/library/dn308586) <!-- keep by customization: end --><!-- keep by customization: end -->.